KyWa/dotfiles/docs/OpenShift-Access.md

 * `oc describe clusterPolicyBindings :default` - Views Cluster bindings
 * `oc describe policyBindings :default` - Views Local bindings

+Local Policy is reference to Project-level access.
+Cluster Policy is reference to overall administrative access.

 *A quick table showing some of the operations for managing local policies*

 | Command                                                 | Description                                                |